Question–> Plan–> Gather–> Create–> Assess!

-Create: Using and outline that organizes the order of the questions you sought to answer, a strong note-taking system then gives you the power to sift and sort information from a variety of sources.
+Create: Using an outline that organizes the order of the questions you sought to answer, a strong note-taking system then gives you the power to sift and sort information from a variety of sources.
 A strong note-taking system efficiently supports you to put your claim, explanation, examples and evidence into order as you compile a “report” and provide the reader answers to your research questions in your own order and voice.
 Your report is the answer to your research questions.
 It enables accurate and complete citations to five credit to your sources, show them off proudly, and avoid plagiarism.
-Using in-text or parenthetical references, students cite the sources of facts and quotes as each paragraph develops in order to credit sources fairly and to demonstrate the strong and well selected resources that formed the basis of the conclusions drawn.
-Projects based on research include a properly formatted bibliography (which can be exported from NoodleTools this way to your Google Docs –or Microsoft Word for superior formatting– in MLA or APA style.)
+Using in-text or parenthetical references, students cite the sources of facts and quotes as each paragraph develops to specifically refer the reader to the basis of the conclusions drawn.
+Projects based on research include a properly formatted bibliography (which can be exported from NoodleTools this way to your Google Docs –or Microsoft Word for superior formatting) in MLA or APA style.

 Assess: Did you meet the project expectations?
 What skills for research are you developing in order to feel proud and confident in your progress and prepared for future challenges?
 By the end of a project and with the assistance of a teacher’s rubric, you can reflect on your own growth as a learner.
 The library has guidebooks from MLA and APA as well as references to online exemplars that model a properly formatted and cited research paper.

 **A note on Wikipedia**